sunnieeeeeee/finance-month-end-automation/README.md

 ## Project Positioning
 This project does not use AI to directly judge financial correctness.
 Instead, rule-based logic is used for anomaly detection, while AI is used to summarize the results for better readability.

+## Business Impact

+This project is designed to support financial month-end closing by reducing repetitive manual work.

+It helps finance teams:

+- Automatically consolidate Excel reports from multiple departments
+- Standardize inconsistent column names and formats
+- Detect abnormal records before reporting
+- Generate AI-assisted financial summaries for faster review

+The goal is not to replace finance staff, but to reduce manual data preparation time and allow staff to focus on review, judgment, and decision-making.